the-database/img-ab/README.md

 ```

 ### Drag and Drop
-Or select several images or folders and drag and drop onto `img-ab.exe`, or open `img-ab` and then drag and drop images or folders onto the application.
+Select several images or folders and drag and drop onto `img-ab.exe`, or open `img-ab` and then drag and drop images or folders onto the application.

 ### Windows File Exporer Integration
-Or integrate with Send To in Windows File Explorer, set up as follows:
+Integrate with Send To in Windows File Explorer, set up as follows:
 1. Type shell:sendto in Run (Windows+R)
 2. Create a shortcut to img-ab.exe and move it to the Send To folder that was opened in the previous step.